-Source: US Department of Health and Human Services. http://www.aids.gov.
+Source: US Department of Health and Human Services. https://www.hiv.gov.

-If it’s under 50 (copies in a milliliter of blood), your viral load is considered "undetectable.“ But you have to stay on treatment to keep your viral load from going back up.
+If it’s under 50 (copies per cubic millimeter of blood), you may be “undetectable.“ But you have to stay on treatment to keep your viral load from going back up.

-Undetectable doesn’t = cured.
+Undetectable doesn’t mean cured.

 You still need to keep taking your medicine, go for your regular visits with your healthcare provider, and follow safe sex practices and avoid needle sharing.